joseantonio11/practicalMachineLearningCoursera/practicalMachineLearningCourseProject.md

 ```
 ## [1] 19622    53
 ```
-The good training data has the same number of observations as the original training data except now with less variables (60 vesus 160)
+The good training dataset has the same number of observations as the original training data except now with less variables (53 vesus 160)

-### Check for NAs and remove NAs from the testing data
+### Check for NAs and remove NAs from the testing dataset
-Testing data has missing NAs:
+Testing dataset has missing NAs:

 ```r
 sum(is.na(testing))  # total NAs in testing data